 Official Publication of the Flagler County Youth Center

-Program Information and Hours: The Youth Center is a safe and secure drop-in program; you can relax with friends, play ping-pong or pool, watch TV, read and do homework, play PS4 games, and utilize the large computer lab.
+Program Information and Hours: During the school year the Youth Center is a safe and secure drop-in program; you can relax with friends, play ping-pong or pool, watch TV, read and do homework, play PS4 games, and utilize the large computer lab.
 Daily hours throughout the school year are: Monday – Friday, 2:00pm – 7:00pm.
+During the summer we hosted our annual Summer Camp during the hours of 8:00am-5:30pm.
 The Youth Center is closed on Saturday & Sunday.